 Finally, write down the amount.
 It may be helpful to add a plus sign for income and a minus sign for expenses before writing the amount.
 Another way to help you identify the income from the expenses is to highlight the income green.

 Some people love to color code their entire transaction log by different categories.
 The Budget Mom has some great examples of this!

 If you use a spreadsheet, such as the one that comes with my full-version budget template, you should be able to match the total at the bottom of the transaction log to the actual balance in your bank account if you use one main bank account and add the minus signs to the expenses.

 Enter in your email, and I will send you a FREE transaction log printable that you can download and print off every single month to help you log your income and expenses.

 Budgets have a bad rap for being very restrictive, but the opposite is true.
 With knowledge comes power!
 If you know your money situation, you have the power to harness it and make it work towards your financial goals.

 I know facing the numbers can be scary, too, especially if you have been avoiding your bank account for awhile.
 Trust me, I have been there many, many, MANY times, and sometimes, I find myself there even now!
 It’s easy to brush your finances under the rug, but that doesn’t make it go away.
 I encourage you to dust off your calculator, make a budget, and get control over your finances today.

-Now that you understand the method of zero-based budgeting, set up your first budget!
+Now that you understand the method of zero-based budgeting, it’s time for you to set up your first budget!
 It will feel so good to know exactly where your money is going, and you will be amazed at how much quicker you can reach your financial goals.